IllDepence/cv/cv/cv.md

     Research in the field of *Digital Humanities*, supervised by Prof. Dr. Asanobu Kitamoto.

     Major project
-      ~ *IIIF Curation Platform* (backend) - User-driven web platform for the curation of digitized cultural heritage; used in research, lectures (University of Tokyo), and museum exibits (The Museum of Art, Kochi).\
+      ~ *IIIF Curation Platform* (backend) - User-driven web platform for the curation of digitized cultural heritage; used in research, lectures (University of Tokyo), and museum exhibits (The Museum of Art, Kochi).\
         ➟ result: conference paper co-authorship, academic award by the Japan Society for Digital Archives \
         ➟ skills: Flask, API development, Docker, IIIF, Web standards, Japanese